Welcome to the Website of the Nottinghamshire Birdwatchers

 0115 9812432 email@example.com for details.

-The Newsletter is available in two formats, the paper printed version that is forwarded to the members postal address, and the Enews that is received by email.
-The enews version arrives on average two weeks before the paper vision and cuts costs, saving the society costs in printing and postage.
+The Newsletter is now only available as the enewsletter version that is received by email.
+The printed paper vision was phased out in mid 2017 to cuts costs, saving the society costs in printing and postage.
 A sample enewsletter in PDF format can be viewed below.

 Download the sample enewsletter here [PDF]